blackchip-org/step/README.md

 ### OPTIONS

-`--function, -f`
+`--function, -f FUNCTION`

-When this option is used, the name of the step is also the name of the function to execute.
+When this option is used, the name of the step is also the name of the `FUNCTION` to execute.
 Instead of being redundant with:

 ```bash
 step foo foo args